Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Non-competitive NMDA receptor antagonist and sigma receptor agonist.
+Phencyclidine hydrochloride is a non-competitive NMDA receptor antagonist and sigma receptor agonist.
 Psychostimulant; induces rotational behavior, head-weaving and cognitive dysfunction in rats.

 |Storage||Store at RT|